Chestnut woodpecker: Breeding

 The chestnut woodpecker breeds in April and May on Trinidad and in French Guiana; its breeding season in Venezuela and northwestern Brazil includes at least January and February.
 It excavates a nest cavity in a dead tree or stub.
 The clutch size is three eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocal and non-vocal sounds

 The chestnut woodpecker's territorial call is a "[d]escending 'wewa ew-ew-ew-ew-ew-ew' or sarcastic-sounding 'har-hahaha'".
 It also makes "rattling screeches, e.g. 'whick-frrr' or grating 'wháa-jer'", a "wick-wick-wick-wick-wick", a "mellow 'gwarrr'", and a "nasal 'kyeenh'".
 Its drum is a double rap "dop-dop", given by both sexes "frequently and loudly in breeding season".

 Status

-The IUCN has assessed the chestnut woodpecker as being of Least Concern.
+The IUCN has assessed the chestnut woodpecker to be a least-concern species.
 It has a very large range but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It ranges from uncommon to very common in different parts of its range and occurs in several protected areas.